 7. Hotel booking

-For getting your Visa on Arrival you need to provide a hotel or apartment address in Thailand that can be verified.
+To get your Visa on Arrival you need to provide a hotel or apartment address in Thailand that can be verified.
 For verification of your address in Thailand they normally ask to show your hotel booking confirmation.

 A proof that you have sufficient funds to cover travel expenses of at least 10,000 THB per person or 20,000 THB per family during your stay in Thailand is needed when applying for Visa on Arrival.
 If asked by the officer, you will need to show this amount of money in cash (can be any currency).
 They rarely ask for it but it is better to be prepared as failing to show the money can be the reason for the refusal of your entry to Thailand.

 Immigration Checkpoints issuing Visa on Arrival